fogfish/fogfish.github.io/_posts/2019-03-04-public-and-privatly-routed-vpc-pattern.md

 layout: post
 title:  Public and Privately Routed VPC pattern
 description: |
-  The universal and scalable pattern for AWS VPC networking architecture.
+  The routed VPC pattern is an universal and scalable pattern for AWS networking architecture.
 ---

 # Public and Privately Routed VPC pattern